Handgun holster: Categories by method of wear

-Other, specialized types of holsters are designed to be mounted inside briefcases, day planners, purses and filofaxes, or even articles of clothing, including Tank top & the bra.

 Attachment options

 The safest way for carrying a handgun is carrying it in a holster that keeps the gun stable on its place and yet gives comfort and easy access when needed.
 As there are many different types of holster and ways for concealed carrying, one is able to choose the one that suits one's expectations and needs.
 For all these preferences such as – concealed carrying, safety, stability and easy accessibility, the most popular among customers are belt holsters.
 However, even in this group one can choose the different type of attaching the holster.
 Some of the most common belt holster attachment options are: